jamestmartin/desert-of-the-surreal/facts/TarskianHierarchies.md

 # Tarskian Hierarchies of Languages
 The hierarchies of languages correspond to a rejection of one or more of the four conditions outlined in Tarski's investigations of the definability of truth:
-* The languages are consistent
+* The languages or their metalanguage are consistent
 * The languages are semantically closed.
 * The ordinary (classical) rules of logic hold for the languages.
 * The languages have some mechanism allowing self-reference.